Fiat E-Ducato electric van 2020: specifications and on-sale date

 Fiat Professional, the Italian manufacturer's commercial-vehicle arm, has announced that its E-Ducato electric van is "ready for launch onto the market in pilot projects with selected clients".

 Fiat says the van’s market launch in Europe will "take place in the next few months", with field testing with selected operators taking place first.
 These tests follow a year of on-road ‘big data’ collection from 28,000 vehicles, Fiat claims.

-It says total cost of ownership (TCO) has been a key focus in the model's development, and confirmed that the Ducato Electric will be offered in the same range of body variants as the diesel equivalent, with load volumes from 10 to 17 cubic metres and a maximum payload of 1,950kg.
+Fiat says total cost of ownership (TCO) has been a key focus in the model's development, and confirmed that the E-Ducato will be offered in the same range of body variants as the diesel equivalent, with load volumes from 10 to 17 cubic metres and a maximum payload of 1,950kg.

-In addition to the Boxer and Relay, the Ducato electric will also be a rival for the Renault Master Z.E. in the large electric van class.
-All these models are aimed at urban-based delivery companies with short, multi-drop routes, enabling them to continue operating as low- or zero-emissions zones are introduced to cities.
+In addition to the Boxer and Relay, the E-Ducato will also be a rival for the Renault Master Z.E. and Mercedes eSprinter in the large electric van class.
+All these models are aimed at urban-based delivery companies with short, multi-drop routes, enabling them to continue operating as low or zero-emissions zones are introduced to cities.